TheCubansCorner/alpha-space-shooter/README.md

 # alpha space shooter
- A space shooter of sorts
+ A space shooter designed in the Ursina game engine, using python code.